fRegGAN with K-space Loss Regularization for Medical Image Translation: Methods

 \subsection{Frequency regularization}

 The proposed frequency regularization is motivated by MRI, where the raw signal is a frequency domain signal that is organized in K-space.
 An inverse Fourier transform of the K-space yields the final image.
-The K-space information comprises complex valued base coefficients for a wave-form decomposition of the reconstructed image, where coefficients near the K-space center account for low frequency components which capture large proportions of the image contrast and texture information.
-Moving to the outer boundary of K-space, the related wave forms attribute to high frequency features of the image.
-In MRI pulse sequence development, this knowledge about information content in different regions of K-space is crucial and lead to a preference for acquiring central K-space regions when acquisition time is limited.
-Another important property of the wave form base functions, that further motivates the proposed regularization, is their non-locality, i.e. locally changing image voxel values globally impact the K-space coefficients and local changes to K-space coefficients globally impact voxel values.
-We define the frequency loss $\mathcal{L}_{freq}$ as mean L1 distance between the magnitude of the discrete Fourier transform $\mathcal{F}$ of the generated image $G(x)$ and the magnitude of the discrete Fourier transform of the target image $y$.
-In addition, we use a binary mask $M$, where the circular region around the origin with radius $r$ is set to 1, its inverse $\overline{M}$, and a weighting factor $w_{freq} \in \{f_\text{low}=1,f_\text{hi}=0, f_\text{all}=0.5\}$ to separately control the impact of low and high frequency coefficients.
-The frequency loss is defined as follows:
+The information in K-space is represented by complex-valued base coefficients that result from a waveform decomposition of the reconstructed image.
+Coefficients near the center of K-space correspond to low-frequency components that capture a large proportion of the image's contrast and texture information.
+In contrast, coefficients near the outer boundary of K-space correspond to high-frequency features of the image.
+In MRI pulse sequence development, this knowledge about information content in different regions of K-space is crucial.
+It leads to a preference for acquiring central K-space regions when acquisition time is limited.
+Another essential property of the waveform base functions that further motivates the proposed regularization is their non-locality, i.e., locally changing image voxel values globally impact the K-space coefficients, and local changes to K-space coefficients globally affect voxel values.
+We define the frequency loss $\mathcal{L}_{freq}$ as the mean L1 distance between the magnitude of the discrete Fourier transform $\mathcal{F}$ of the generated image $G(x)$ and the magnitude of the discrete Fourier transform of the target image $y$.
+In addition, we use a binary mask $M$, where the circular region around the origin with radius $r$ is set to 1, its inverse $\overline{M}$, and a weighting factor $w_{freq}$.
+In our experiments below we consider the three scenarios $w_{freq} \in \{f_\text{low}=1,f_\text{hi}=0, f_\text{all}=0.5\}$.
+The frequency loss is then defined as